Élie Cartan Prize

-The Élie Cartan Prize (Prix Élie Cartan) is awarded every three years by the Institut de France, Academie des Sciences, Fondation Élie Cartan, to recognize a mathematician who has introduced new ideas or solved a difficult problem.
+The Élie Cartan Prize (Prix Élie Cartan) is awarded every three years by the Institut de France, Académie des Sciences, Fondation Élie Cartan, to recognize a mathematician who has introduced new ideas or solved a difficult problem.
 The prize, named for mathematician Élie Cartan, was established in 1980 and carries a monetary award.

 Recipients

 The recipients of the Élie Cartan Prize are: